wingrew/starry-next/README.md

 ```

 These commands will run the respective virtual machines for either **RISC-V** or **LoongArch** platforms.
+(The command is referenced from the original repository.)
 The specific testcase to test can be specified through `apps/oscomp/testcase_list`.